dbkreling/docker-frontend/README.md

+## Dependencies ##
+ - node LTS
+    - go to nodejs.org and select your Language and Operating System

+ - create-react-app
+    - in a terminal window, issue 'sudo npm install -g create-react-app'

+    - to run it:
+        $ create-react-app frontend
+            This will create a new folder called 'frontend' with a small react project inside.

+## Running the Frontend project ##

+    - $   cd frontend
+    - $   npm run start  (Starts up a development server.
+For development user only)
+    - $   npm run test   (Runs tests associated with the project)
+    - $   npm run build  (Builds a production version of the application)

+# Original Contents: created automatically

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Below you will find some information on how to perform common tasks.<br>